-In preparing these financial statements, the Company has taken advantage of some disclosure exemptions conferred by FRS 101.
+In preparing these financial statements the Company has taken advantage of all disclosure exemptions conferred by FRS 101 to requirements set by the International Financial Reporting Standards (IFRS).
 Therefore these financial statements do not include:

-• Paragraph 38 of IAS 1 "Presentation of financial statements" comparative information requirements in respect of:

-- paragraph 79(a) (iv) of IAS 1; - 16 (statement of compliance with all IFRS); and - 38B-D (additional comparative information); - Paragraph 30 and 31 of IAS 8 "Accounting policies, changes in accounting estimates and errors" (requirement for the disclosure of information when an entity has not applied a new IFRS that has been issued but is not yet effective); - of information when an entity has not applied a new IFRS that has been issued but is not yet effective. - Paragraph 17 of IAS 24 "Related party disclosures" (key management compensation); and - The requirements in IAS 24 "Related party disclosures" to disclose related party transactions entered into between two or more wholly members of a group.
+- Paragraph 38 of IAS 1 "Presentation of financial statements" comparative information requirements in respect of: - paragraph 79(a) (iv) of IAS 1 Presentation of Financial Statements; - 16 (statement of compliance with all IFRS); and - 38B-D (additional comparative information); - Paragraph 30 and 31 of IAS 8 "Accounting policies, changes in accounting estimates and errors" (requirement for the disclosure of information when an entity has not applied a new IFRS that has been issued but is not yet effective); - Paragraph 17 & 18A of IAS 24 "Related party disclosures" (key management compensation); and - The requirements in IAS 24 "Related party disclosures" to disclose related party transactions entered into between two or more wholly owned members of a group.